-Much has been achieved with continued progress made to improve coordination and consolidation of social service transportation within Fresno County, In June 1988, an inventory of public and private social service agencies in Fresno County was completed by a consultant retained by the COFCG and is contained in two documents entitled "Updated Rural AB120 Action Plan - 1988" and "Final Fresno County Coordinated Public Transit-Human Services Transportation Plan dated February 2015.
+For many years, much has been achieved with continued progress made to improve coordination and consolidation of social service transportation within Fresno County, In June 1988, an inventory of public and private social service agencies in Fresno County was completed by a consultant retained by the COFCG and is contained in two documents entitled "Updated Rural AB120 Action Plan - 1988" and "Final Fresno County Coordinated Public Transit-Human Services Transportation Plan dated February 2015.

-DECRIPTION OF EXISTING AND PROPOSED CTSA SERVICES IN RURAL 2.
-FRESNO COUNTY AREA (SUPPORTED BY TDA/LTF ARTICLE 4.5 FUNDS)
+2. DECRIPTION OF EXISTING AND PROPOSED CTSA SERVICES IN RURAL FRESNO COUNTY AREA (SUPPORTED BY TDA/LTF ARTICLE 4.5 FUNDS)